mozamimy/rbtclk/README.md

 ### Change font

 This application depends on artii library (https://github.com/miketierney/artii).
-You can use any fonts that are supported by artii.
+You can use any fonts are supported by artii.

 #### Example